Svenito/brew-tools/README.md

 If the inputs are not passed via the command line arguments, brew tools will prompt the user for input.

-Here's an example of using brew tools:

-[ ASCIINEMA CAST]

 Development
 ===========